How to experience San Diego in 4 days

 Day 3: Torrey Pines and Other Finds on the Northwest End

-Venture to San Diego's North County region for a hike through Torrey Pines State Natural Reserve — one of the wildest stretches of California coastal land, period.
+Venture to San Diego's North Coastal region for a hike through Torrey Pines State Natural Reserve—one of the wildest stretches of California coastal land, period.
 This 2,000-acre park embodies timeless and unique California landscapes, with masses of gnarly, umber-colored sandstone heaving skyward; rock faces falling steeply into green-tufted ravines; vast tracts of salt marsh; and Torrey pine forest for which the park is named.
 The namesake tree is critically endangered, and found uniquely in this protected place.

 Looking for something less formal?
 Also located in La Jolla is Puesto, a hip, modern, mural-bedecked hotspot that serves up authentic Mexican street food.
 The Baja fish tacos with on organic blue corn tortillas are a must-try.
 Tip: The restaurant offers great Taco Tuesday and weekday Happy Hour specials.